Flop XI of Super 12 of T20 World Cup 2021

 1. Chris Gayle

-The 42-year old was expected to fire on full cylinders.
+However in the mega event, the 42-year old was expected to fire on full cylinders.
 But sadly again the outcome has been very poor as only a total of 45 runs have come from the veteran’s blade.
 By dreadfully averaging in single digits (9), Gayle could only register the best score of 15.
+Overall, one can assuredly say that his horrendous annual T20 form was one of the chief reasons regarding WI’s early exit.